-- DualBeam PLUS[TM] models (858c HD, 958c HD, 898c HD SI, 998c HD SI) display sonar returns from the 83 kHz wide beam on the left side of the screen and sonar returns from the 200 kHz narrow beam on the right side of the screen. - Down Imaging[TM] models (858c HD DI, 958c HD DI) display traditional 2D sonar returns from the 455 kHz narrow beam on the left side of the screen and sonar returns from the 200 kHz wide beam on the right side of the screen. - Xtreme Depth models (858c HD XD, 958c HD XD) display sonar returns from the 50 kHz wide beam on the left side of the screen and sonar returns from the 200 kHz narrow beam on the right side of the screen - Depth is displayed in the upper left hand corner. - The Digital Readouts in the Split Sonar View cannot be customized; therefore, information such as water temperature and voltage are unavailable in the Split Sonar View. - Freeze Frame: Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
+- DualBeam PLUS[TM] models (858c, 958c, 898c SI, 998c SI) display sonar returns from the 83 kHz wide beam on the left side of the screen and sonar returns from the 200 kHz narrow beam on the right side of the screen - Down Imaging[TM] models (858c DI, 958c DI) display traditional 2D sonar returns from the 455 kHz narrow beam on the left side of the screen and sonar returns from the 200 kHz wide beam on the right side of the screen. - Depth is displayed in the upper left hand corner. - The Digital Readouts in the Split Sonar View cannot be customized; therefore, information such as water temperature and voltage are unavailable in the Split Sonar View. - Freeze Frame: Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
 The depth of the sonar return will be displayed at the top of the screen in the cursor dialog box.